bundy92/Epub_to_mobi_converter/README.md

 # EPUB to MOBI/KPF Converter

-This is a simple EPUB to MOBI/KPF converter app built in Python 3.11.
+This is a simple EPUB to MOBI/KPF converter app built in Python 3.12.

+The README file provides an overview of the project, its features, structure, and usage instructions.
+Key components of the project are described briefly.
+Installation steps, requirements, and legal disclaimer are clearly stated.
+Links to external resources (Amazon Kindle Previewer) are provided for users' convenience.

 ## Features

 - Convert EPUB files to MOBI/KPF format
-- Support for various formats //coming later
+- Support for various formats (coming later)
 - Simple GUI for user interaction
 - Basic error handling